rssalessio/algorand-royalty-fees/article.md

 goal asset send --amount 0 --to $WALLET3_ADDR --from $WALLET3_ADDR --assetid $ASSET_ID
 ```
 ### 4.2 Creating the App and setting the clawback address
-Now we deploy the smart contract using ``wallet1``, and make all the wallets opt-in the app.
+Now lets deploy the smart contract using ``wallet1``, and make all the wallets opt-in the app.

 ```python
 # Royalty fee 3.5%, in thousands